 - Christian Ministry - Bachelor of Arts

-- Clinical Mental Health Counseling - Master of Arts - Online Curriculum
+Clinical Mental Health Counseling - Master of Arts:

-- Curriculum and Instruction - Emphasis in Biblical Studies - Master of Arts
+- Curriculum and Instruction - Biblical Studies - Master of Arts

 - Executive Leadership in Christian Ministry - Master of Arts

 - Organizational Management in Christian Leadership - Bachelor of Science

 - Theological Studies - Master of Arts